biscaboy/cars/vehicles-api/README.md

 ## Instructions

-#### TODOs
+#### TODOs Completed

-- Implement the `TODOs` within the `CarService.java` and `CarController.java`  files
+- Implemented the `TODOs` within the `CarService.java` and `CarController.java`  files
-- Add additional tests to the `CarControllerTest.java` file based on the `TODOs`
+- Added additional tests to the `CarControllerTest.java` file based on the `TODOs`
-- Implement API documentation using Swagger
+- Implemented API documentation using Swagger

 #### Run the Code

-To properly run this application you need to start the Orders API and the Service API first.
+To properly run this application you need to start the Eureka server, the Boogle API and the Pricing API first.

 ```
-$ mvn clean package
+$ ./mvnw clean package
 ```

 ```